Return to Index

 - Sodium is an element tied to high blood pressure and kidney disease.
 It can affect your fluid levels.
 It is not only found in table salt that you add to your food, but is already included in many products, particularly snack foods, fast foods, and luncheon meats.

 - Overall health—Staying physically active can help your entire body work better.
-This will give you more energy, decrease wear and tear on joints and bones, and decrease the burden on your heart.
+This will give you more energy, decrease wear and tear on joints and bones through weight loss, and decrease the burden on your heart.

 End-Stage Renal Disease